LLNL/variorum/src/docs/sphinx/QuickStart.rst

 After this completes, ``install/`` will contain a Variorum install.

+Note that ``HWLOC_DIR`` and ``JANSSON_DIR`` may need to be set correctly if installing from scratch.
+Variorum also supports ``host-config`` files, which make the build process easier by setting all necessary paths in one place.
+Details on creating and using host configuration files can be found `here <https://variorum.readthedocs.io/en/2022_update_docs/BuildingVariorum.html#host-config-files>`_.

 For more details about building and installing Variorum, see :doc:`BuildingVariorum`, which provides detailed information about building Variorum from CMake initial-cache files (i.e., host config files) for specific